sahilsehwag/macrobank.nvim/README.md

 - Rollback to any previous version
 - Track when macros were modified

-### Fuzzy Search
+### Search
-Use `/` in the Macro Bank to search for macros by name or content using fuzzy matching.
+Use `g/` in the Macro Bank to open a picker for searching macros by name or content.

-### Export and Code Generation
-- `X` - Export macro as a Lua snippet for use in configuration files
-- `M` - Generate Vim keymap code to bind the macro to a key combination

 ### Advanced Scope Matching
 The plugin intelligently matches macros based on context: